 When glaciers move through mountains, the hills that aren’t completely removed are “drumlins”.
 These thick, low oval mounds point in the direction of the ice flow.

-Alpine glacier erode rocks and the unsorted glacial sediment is carried to the end of the glacier at a “terminal moraine”.
+Alpine glaciers erode rocks and the unsorted glacial sediment is carried to the end of the glacier at a “terminal moraine”.
 The endpoint where the glacier dumps rock and sediment is the point of furthest advancement.

 When glaciers dump sediment at the end of the glacier, it can choke the carrying capacity of streams.
-When glacial ice melts, it creates a braided streams with the flow of water winding back and forth.
+When glacial ice melts, it creates a braided stream with the flow of water winding back and forth.

 If glaciers move into an oceanic environment, large chunks of the glacier can tear off.
 This process of calving can form icebergs as the torn ice floats away into the water.

 Kettles are depressions that form from dead ice.
 When glaciers recede, large blocks of ice are left behind.
 If outwash gets dumped around it, ice melts in the middle.
 This creates a depression lake which are kettles.

 Most glaciers have breaks (or crevasses) at the top of then.
 These brittle parts in glaciers are deep cracks due to the stress of moving on rocky terrain beneath.